ivangoudyrev/RushinIvan/README.md

 ### User Management Commands
 Users inherit permissions from the groups they are assigned to.
 In other words, instead of assigning permissions to each user, we pre-assign permissions to the groups and then place users in them.

 User permissions are managed using the LuckPerms plugin commands.
-The complete list of commands is available at https://luckperms.net/wiki/Command-Usage.
+The complete list of commands is available at [LuckPerms Wiki](https://luckperms.net/wiki/Command-Usage).
 The following are frequently used commands (note, each command must be prefaced by ```/``` in the game chat box, and Bedrock user named must be prefixed with ```.```):

 - IMPORTANT!: After making changes to user permissions during a running game, you must run ```lp sync``` for permission changes to take effect.